NIH-NCPI/locutus/README.md

 #### GET

-Returns a list of all mappings from the table (See example of the matching terminology endpoint for details.)
+Returns a list of all mappings from the table and their associated 'user_input' if requested.
+(See example of the matching terminology endpoint for details.)

 #### DELETE